cherryaudio/docs/content/collections/cherry-audio/poly-fm-station.md

         text: phase
       -
         type: text
         text: ' relationship between the two waves.
-Because both waves are constantly moving up and down, the effect is roughly the same on the resulting output wave.
-One analogy might be to consider flicking a yo-yo up and down as opposed to forward and backward -'
+Because both waves are constantly moving up and down, the effect is roughly the same on the resulting output wave. '
-      -
-        type: text
-        marks:
-          -
-            type: bold
-        text: ' the resulting motion is essentially the same, just in a different plane, and the same applies to the audible results here. '
   -
     type: set
     attrs: